top of page

 Discipleship #6 - The Jesus Way

-In John Mark Comer’s important book on discipleship, Practicing the Way, he argues that one of the big mistakes consumer Christianity has made was to narrowly focus the evangelistic invitation on escaping God’s judgement:
+In John Mark Comer’s important book on discipleship, Practicing the Way, he argues that one of the big mistakes consumer Christianity has made was to narrowly focus the evangelistic invitation on escaping God’s judgment:

 “Do you know where you are going when you die?
 Heaven or Hell?”